 What to Eat and Drink Before Singing

-Food and drink to consume before singing
+What food and drink to consume before singing

-The following foods and drinks are said to be beneficial to your voice prior to a singing performance:
+The following foods and drinks are said to be beneficial to your voice prior to a singing performance.

 Warm or room temperature water

 Warm or room temperature water will hydrate your vocal cords, making them more supple and less liable to injury.
 Water that is served at room temperature or warmer will have the desired loosening effect.

 Why is cold water not good for singers?

 Hydration is a vital factor, however cold water isn’t ideal for your vocal cords because it can cause them to tense up.
 When the muscles get cold, they contract, thus tension.